jackieklaura/awesome-tech-feminism/README.md

 - [ngGirls](https://www.ng-girls.org/) - a global network of workshops and events to introduce women to the world of technology based on building a web application with Angular.
 - [PyLadies](https://pyladies.com/) - an international mentorship group with a focus on helping more women become active participants and leaders in the Python open-source community.
 - [R-Ladies](https://rladies.org) - a worldwide organisation whose mission is to promote gender diversity in the R community.
+- [systerserver](https://systerserver.net/) - offers services to its network of feminist, queer and antipatriarchal folks, run by feminists, using FOSS.
 - [Women in Tech e.V.](https://www.womenintechev.de/) - an association in the DACH-region (Germany, Austria, Switzerland) with the aim that technology is designed by all genders

 ## Events & Conferences